momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 The only drawback is that we need an integer number of layers and rounding up/down may cause some disagreement between the target $$y^+$$ and the desired $$y^+$$.
 In general, this discrepency can be expected to be in the region of up to 20% for low $$y^+$$ meshes and about $$\pm$$10% for high $$y^+$$ meshes.

 ## Free surface mesh recomendations
+This recommendation applies to surface-piercing bodies moving in calm water at (depth) Froude numbers < 1.
 At present, the calculator only provides recommendations for the horizontal plane ($$x-y$$).
 In general, an aspect ratio of about 8 should be sufficient for the vertical dimension.
 The recommendations are based on the computed transverse wavelength.
 I will eventually include capability to predict the wavelengths of divergent waves as well.

 The length of a transverse wave is predicted through the Doppler shifted dispersion relation